Reward Icons – What Works and What Doesn’t?

 After few years in Startup, you start to realize that it’s the small baby steps that, collectively, will have an impact on your long-term success.
 Same is true of game design and monetization space.
 Small reiterations on coloring, placement etc, will gradually put your game on a successful trajectory.
 But sometimes, you see some small actions resulting on a significant upside, almost instantly.

 I am talking about “icons” game developers use to show Reward Video Ads.
 As a game user, you probably have seen, “Watch & Earn”, “free coin”, “claim your gift” etc messages inside games that leads to reward video ads.
 Some of the icons have higher click rates and viewership and some have none.
-This greatly affects the revenue potential of your
+This greatly affects the revenue potential of your game.

 In this post, I tried to cover some of the approaches